nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ### Infant gut microbiome and interoceptive circuitry
 This project probes associations between the infant gut microbiome and resting-state functional connectivity of regions associated with interoceptive processing.
 This manuscript is currently in preparation.
 (Collaborators: Cathi Propper, Sarah Short, Rasmus Birn, Rebecca Knickmeyer).

+### Preschool threat exposure and circuits underlying emotional reactivity in adolescents
+Leveraging longitudinal data spanning from preschool to the adolescent years, we are exploring how preschool exposure to threat shapes neural responses to negative stimuli during adolescence.
+This manuscript is a registered report and currently in preparation.
+(Collaborators: Margaret Sheridan).

 ## Publications

 Graf MD, **Murgueitio N**, Vogel SC, Carlson AL, Hicks L, Propper CB, Kimmel MC.
 (2025).
 Maternal prenatal stress and the offspring gut microbiome: A cross-species systematic review.
 Developmental Psychobiology.
 PMID: 39636074.
 [PDF.](https://www.dropbox.com/scl/fi/l3wuliusakj1z469tfqx3/Developmental-Psychobiology-2024-Graf-Maternal-Prenatal-Stress-and-the-Offspring-Gut-Microbiome-A-Cross-Species.pdf?rlkey=a08swznaumotb564owu0brz8l&dl=0)